 And when that native is a teacher who answers your questions, knows how to explain a grammatical concept and how to teach it to you what is there not to be liked?

-At least for me finally studying Japanese with a real teacher by my side and just to speak some Japanese helped me immensely and many of these “unfinished sentence structures” became a lot more clear once I started using them for myself.
+At least for me finally studying Japanese with a real teacher by my side and just speaking some Japanese helped me immensely and many of these “unfinished sentence structures” became a lot more clear once I started using them for myself.

 italki, the site, the teachers, and finding the right one for you

-To find the best italki teacher for you I suggest being very clear about what you want to achieve.
-Do you want someone to go through the Genki textbooks step by step with you or just someone to chat and ask some questions you encountered when self-studying?
+Do you want someone to go through the Genki textbooks step by step with you or just someone to chat with and ask some questions you encountered when self-studying?

 Be clear about the lesson style you expect and communicated clearly to your teacher what and how you want to achieve it.